rsmmr/hilti/hilti/doc/.build/html/_sources/internals/compiler.txt

 .. automodule:: hilti.printer

-The main external function provided by the :class:`~hilti.printer` is:
+The main external function provided by the :mod:`~hilti.printer` is:

 .. autofunction:: hilti.printer.printAST